Compare

 Common questions

-Short answers to the questions people usually ask before they decide what to do next.
+Short answers to what people usually ask before choosing what to do next.

 Is manual iPhone cleanup enough for small libraries?